 3. Manage Emotions – There’s a reason people cry at weddings – it’s freaking emotional.
 Milestones in our lives, and that of our children, bring out all the feels.
 When emotions are surging, remember to take a deep breath and make sure you’re not over-reacting to a fleeting feeling.

 4. Banish Comparisons – Thanks to social media, Pinterest, reality wedding shows, bridal magazines and a slew of Hallmark movies, there’s no shortage of ideas about the perfect wedding.
 Actually, doesn’t that apply to just about everything in life these days?
 As Theodore Roosevelt wisely warned, “Comparison is the thief of joy.”

 5. Remember What’s Important – There are few people the pandemic hasn’t affected – some much more than others.
 Yet in many ways, it’s reminded us what’s really important.
 Health, not wealth.
 People, not things.
 The marriage, not the wedding.
 Sometimes we need to step back, see the big picture, and ask ourselves what truly matters.

-From this day forward I vow to remember the lessons I learned from my daughter’s wedding.
-Do I promise?
+From this day forward, do I vow to remember the lessons I learned from my daughter’s wedding?
 I do. §

 2 thoughts on “A Covid Wedding – 5 simple lessons for this mother-of-the-bride”